RJuall/rj-mern-learn/js-weird-parts/js-weird-parts_notes.md

 Never set `var x = undefined` -> will be difficult to debug because not known, then, who set the var to undefined

+#### Code Execution

+After creation phase, code executed in order its written

+#### Single Threaded, Synchronous Execution

+Single Threaded: One command at a time (Maybe not that under the hood of the browser)

+Synchronous: One at a time, in order

+#### Function Invocation and The Execution Stack

+Invocation: Running a function/Calling a function.
+In JS, with `()`

+Execution Context placed on top of the execution stack.
+On top is what's running

+Nested functions add to the top of the stack

+Once functions complete, they are popped off of the stack